The Ten Most Haunted Spots In Florida

 02. Gilbert’s Bar-House of Refuge, Stuart, Florida

-A safe haven for shipwrecked sailors built in 1876 by the U.S. Life Saving Service.
-There were ten houses standing on the spot, but after years of disuse, only one of the original still survives.
+A haven for shipwrecked sailors built in 1876 by the U.S. Life Saving Service.
+Ten houses were standing on the spot, but only one of the original still survives after years of disuse.

 The place was a den of thieves and demons.
 Full of hard men with hard pasts.
 Each one leaving a piece of themselves and their souls inside the building.
-It is considered one of the most haunted buildings in Florida and continually spooks the tour guides and guests that visit it.
+It is considered one of Florida’s most haunted buildings and continually spooks the tour guides and guests that visit it.

 01. Cassadaga Spiritual Camp.